In this article, I’m sharing everything you need to know about the 2024 IRMAA Brackets.

 - Medicare Advantage Plan (Part C).
 This includes a high deductible health plan and only kicks in to pay eligible expenses once the deductible is met.

 - Medical Savings Account (MSA).
 This is a savings account established at a bank selected by the plan.
 Medicare contributes a set amount to the account at the beginning of each year.
-The funds can be used to cover out-of-pocket medical expenses, including those that are not covered by Medicare.
+The funds can cover out-of-pocket medical expenses, including those not covered by Medicare.

 Like an HSA account, any money not used at the end of the year can be carried over to the next year.

-Also, the money contributed to the MSA by Medicare is not taxable to you.
+Also, the money contributed to the MSA by Medicare is not taxable.

-Best of all, withdrawals are tax-free as long as the money is used for qualified medical expenses.
+Best of all, withdrawals are tax-free if the money is used for qualified medical expenses.